Corporate Code of Conduct and Ethics and Whistleblower Policy

 _____ To the best of my knowledge, I am not in violation of, or aware of any violation by others of, any provision contained in the Code;

 _____ I have made a full disclosure on the reverse side of this acknowledgement of the facts regarding any possible violation of the provisions set forth in the Code.

-In addition, I understand that I am required to report any suspected or actual violation of the Code.
+In addition, I understand that I am required to report any suspected or actual violation of the Code, and that I may make such reports on a fully anonymous basis through the mechanisms described in this Code.
 I understand that I am required to cooperate fully with the Company in connection with the investigation of any suspected violation.
 I understand that my failure to comply with the Code or its procedures may result in disciplinary action, up to and including termination.

 Name (Please print):